Monkey Island Puerto Rico tour

 Today, the island has largely recovered, though subtle changes in vegetation patterns and monkey behavior remain visible to informed observers.

-How to Observe the Monkeys: A Captain's Approach
+How to Observe the Monkeys

-Our approach emphasizes responsible wildlife observation:
+Our approach emphasizes responsible wildlife observation that respects both research activities and animal welfare:

 Photography Tips